danReynolds/endless/README.md

 }
 ```

-The full list of state property helpers consists of the following:
+The full list of endless state property helpers are given below:

 * `EndlessStateProperty.all`
 * `EndlessStateProperty.loading`